Tribux/Customer-Manager/README.md

 # Customer-Manager

-Re-done version of Organization manager to include support for User management and additional features.
+Re-done version of Organization manager to include support for User management and additional features to ease managing Zendesk records in bulks.

 ### Features: